PenguinOfWar/PalServer-Monitor/README.md

 I'm sharing this in case it's useful for any other enthusiasts who want to run their own server and keep track of what is going on.

-## Logs
+## Scripts

-Live logs are stored in `/home/steam/log/palserver.csv`.
-After a crash, the current log is moved to `/home/steam/log/crashes/palserver-$TIMESTAMP.csv`.
+`Monitor`: Live logs are stored in `/home/steam/log/palserver.csv`.
+After a crash, the current log is copied to `/home/steam/log/crashes/palserver-$TIMESTAMP.csv`, uploaded to the designated S3 bucket, and then cleared.

 ```bash
 root@machine:~# cat /home/steam/log/crashes/palserver-1706431621522.csv
 2024-01-28 09:46:01,running,55.6,15.4,5211236,1897096
 2024-01-28 09:47:01,restarting,0,0,0,0
 ```

+`Performance`: Logs within `/home/steam/log/palserver.csv` are trimmed on an hourly basis to the last 1440 records (roughly the last 24 hours at one line per minute) then uploaded to the designated S3 bucket so you can view the last 24 hours of data in a time series chart.

+`Backup:` Backs up the Palworld save and world files from `/home/steam/Palworld/Pal/Saved/SaveGames` to the designated S3 bucket.